Nanopore: Nanopore based sequencing

 The observation that a passing strand of DNA containing different bases corresponds with shifts in current values has led to the development of nanopore sequencing.
-Nanopore sequencing can occur with bacterial nanopores as mentioned in the above section as well as with the Nanopore sequencing device(s) is created by Oxford Nanopore Technologies.
+Nanopore sequencing can occur with bacterial nanopores as mentioned in the above section as well as with the Nanopore sequencing device(s) created by Oxford Nanopore Technologies.

 Monomer identification

 From a fundamental standpoint, nucleotides from DNA or RNA are identified based on shifts in current as the strand is entering the pore.
 The approach that Oxford Nanopore Technologies uses for nanopore DNA sequencing labeled DNA sample is loaded to the flow cell within the nanopore.
 The DNA fragment is guided to the nanopore and commences the unfolding of the helix.
 As the unwound helix moves through the nanopore, it is correlated with a change in the current value which is measured in thousand times per second.
 Nanopore analysis software can take this alternating current value for each base detected, and obtain the resulting DNA sequence.
 Similarly with the usage of biological nanopores, as a constant voltage is applied to the system, the alternating current can be observed.
 As DNA, RNA or peptides enter the pore, shifts in the current can be observed through this system that are characteristic of the monomer being identified.

 Ion current rectification (ICR) is an important phenomenon for nanopore.
 Ion current rectification can also be used as a drug sensor and be employed to investigate charge status in the polymer membrane.